GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

 After removing non-arthropod reads, one of the blanks (34-3) had some arthropod reads, but it’s only 14 reads so it will be dropped when we rarefy.

+### 2023 Samples

+Same as above.
+BLANK-MOCH-1-1 has 4 reads, while BLANK-MOCH-1-2 has 134
+reads, so this is nothing compared to the average depth of the samples.

 ## 7. Calculate alpha-rarefaction curves